adasMatt/createANewRepoAndPush/readme.md

-## Set of commands to setup git repo and create page on GitHub quickly
+## Set of commands to setup git repo and create page on GitHub quickly, all from a local Linux terminal window

 ```
 mkdir newDir